azat-co/practicalnode/chapter10/chapter10.md

       - "0.8"
       - "0.6"

-NPM’s `package.json` has a property `scripts.test` that is a string to execute scripts, so we can put the `mocha` command in it:
+npm’s `package.json` has a property `scripts.test` that is a string to execute scripts, so we can put the `mocha` command in it:

     echo '{"scripts": {"test": "mocha test-expect.js"}}' > package.json